juangirsyad/bilibili-unshackle-script/README.md

 **Authentication**

-Premium content and higher quality streams require cookies.
+Premium content and higher quality streams require cookies or credentials from a premium account.